 Statement Description

-acl ,
+acl ·

 Assigns a symbolic name to an address match list.

 allow-new-zones

 Controls the ability to add zones at runtime via rndc

 addzone.

 allow-recursion-on

 Specifies which local addresses can accept recursive

 queries.

 automatic-interface-scan

-Controls the automatic rescanning of network interfaces
+Controls the automatic rescanning of network interfaces when addresses are added or removed.

-when addresses are added or removed.
+when addresses are added of removed.

-bogus All
+bogus Allows a name of a company to be in a series

 Allows a remote server to be ignored.

 ca-file

-Specifies the path to a file containing TLS certificates for

-trusted CA authorities, used to verify remote peer certificates.
+Specifies the path to a file containing TLS certificates for trusted CA authorities, used to verify remote peer certifi-

-Catesi

-cert-file Consider the math to a file containing the TI C contiferate
+cates.

+ant fla

-Specifies the path to a file containing the TLS certificate for a connection.
+cert-file Specifies the path to a file containing the TLS certificate

-Tot a connection.
+for a connection.

-check-names Partitude de la contraction de
+check-names

-Restricts the character set and syntax of certain domain names in primary files and/or DNS responses received
+cneck-names Restricts the character set and syntax of certain domain

+names in primary files and/or DNS responses received

 from the network.

+clients-per-query

-clients-per-query Sets the initial minimum number of simultaneous recur-
+Sets the initial minimum number of simultaneous recur-

-sive clients accepted by the server for any given query be-
+sive clients accepted by the server for any given query before the server drops additional clients.

-fore the server drops additional clients.
+rore the server drops additional enems.

-acutuala
+controls Specifical sectoral shares by the sector of

-controls Specifies control channels to be used to manage the name
+Specifies control channels to be used to manage the name server.

-server.

-cookie-algorithm Sate the elecuithm to be used when consusting a
+SOLICE.

+cookie-algorithm

 Sets the algorithm to be used when generating a server cookie.

-- Control
+COORIC

-cookie-secret Specifies a shared secret used for concreting and varifying
+cookie-secret Specifies a shored secret weed for secreting and accept

 Specifies a shared secret used for generating and verifying EDNS COOKIE options within an anycast cluster.

-221.0 COOTED OPHOLD WITHIN an anyong chapter.
+The second secon

 continues on next page

-Description Bookingtion Specifies the path to a file containing Diffie-Hellman parameters, for enabling cipher suites.
-Sets the server's working directory.
-Disables individual empty zones.
-Specifies the name of the contact for dns64 zones.
-Specifies the name of the server for dns64 zones.
-Turns on the DNS Response Policy Service (DNSRPS) interface.
-Provides additional RPZ configuration settings, which are passed to the DNS Response Policy Service (DNSRPS) provider library.
-Sets the Differentiated Services Code Point (DSCP) value (obsolete).
-Specifies host names or addresses of machines with access to both IPv4 and IPv6 transports.
-Controls the use of the EDNS0 (RFC 2671) feature.
-Sets the maximum EDNS VERSION that is sent to the server(s) by the resolver.
-Specifies the contact name in the returned SOA record for empty zones.
-Specifies the server name in the returned SOA record for empty zones.
+Statement Description dhparam-file Description anparam-jue Specifies the path to a file containing Diffie-Hellman parameters, for enabling cipher suites. directory Sets the server's working directory. disable-empty-zone Disables individual empty zones. dns64-contact Specifies the name of the contact for dns64 zones. dns64-server Specifies the name of the server for dns64 zones. dnsrps-enable Turns on the DNS Response Policy Service (DNSRPS) interface. dnsrps-options Provides additional RPZ configuration settings, which are passed to the DNS Response Policy Service (DNSRPS) provider library. dscp Sets the Differentiated Services Code Point (DSCP) value (obsolete). dual-stack-servers Specifies host names or addresses of machines with access to both IPv4 and IPv6 transports. edns Controls the use of the EDNS0 (RFC 2671) feature. edns-version Sets the maximum EDNS VERSION that is sent to the server(s) by the resolver. empty-contact Specifies the contact name in the returned SOA record for empty zones. empty-server Specifies the server name in the returned SOA record for empty zones. continues on next page.